bozoslav/bozoslav/README.md

 - 👋 Hi, I’m @bozoslav
 - 👀 I’m interested in competitive programming, optimization problems, software engineering
 - 🌱 I’m currently making silly projects
+- 🌊 I'm currently a student at Gimnazija Požega
+- ⚡ Languages I love the most are c++ and python
 - 📫 How to reach me discord: mamke.
-- ⚡ Languages I love the most are c++ and python.